 Chief of the Earth, c.
 1923

-The Council Bluffs Daily Nonpareil reported in c 1923 that Grell was on his way to New Mexico for business.
+The Omaha World Herald reported in c1923 that Grell was on his way to New Mexico for business.
 He may have painted Chief of the Earth during this visit.
-Grell was close friends and colleagues with Taos Society of Artists founder’s Victor Higgins, Walter Ufer and E. Martin Hennings.
-Hennings was a member of Grell’s 1922 wedding party at Tree Studios artist colony in Chicago, IL (see photos of some of Taos artists & Grell wedding)
+Grell was close friends and colleagues with Taos Society of Artists’ founder’s Victor Higgins, Walter Ufer and E. Martin Hennings.
+Hennings was a member of Grell’s 1922 wedding party at Tree Studios artist colony in Chicago, IL.

 Private collection, all rights reserved.

-Featured in Discovered/Re-Discovered in St. Louis art exhibition catalogue available at exhibit inside Union Station & on St. Louis TV channel 2 & 11 News (see link below).
+Featured in Discovered/Re-Discovered in St. Louis art exhibition catalogue and on St. Louis TV channel 2 & 11 News (see link below).